SyncingRhythms/predicting-survival/README.md

 # Titanic Survival

 Using Kaggle's Titanic datasets, I attempt to predict survival for each passenger.
 Hence, this project offers a classification problem.
-I offer two model solutions using:
+I offer two model solutions using,

 1. Random Forests
 2. Ensembling with Gradient Boosting and Logistic Regression